CRA vs ISO 27001: The Compliance Gaps Your ISMS Won't Cover

 - ISO 27001 does NOT equal CRA compliance

-- ISO 27001 provides good foundation for secure development processes
+- ISO 27001 provides a foundation for secure development processes

 - Both together = strong overall security posture